IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

         cd <DATAVERSE FILES DIRECTORY>
         find . -name '*.prep' | while read file; do /bin/rm $f; done

-*(We are working on finding a better way to ensure this compatibility between TwoRavens and Dataverse.)*
+*(Yes, this is a HACK!
+We are working on finding a better way to ensure this compatibility between TwoRavens and Dataverse!)*

 e.
 Enable TwoRavens' Explore Button in Dataverse
 ------------------------------------------------